Five things we keep hearing from FMCG brand teams.

 Ibotta

 US brands have run receipt-verified cashback through Ibotta for years.
-It's a core part of the FMCG marketing stack there.
-Used by large FMCG brands like Reckitt, Kraft Heinz, Mondelēz, and Unilever, as well as thousands of smaller brands running on regional or single-SKU budgets.
+It's a core part of the FMCG marketing stack there, used by major FMCG brands alongside thousands of smaller brands running on regional or single-SKU budgets.
 SeeGap brings that capability to brands selling through European retail.

 What you get back